terminatorul/xref-tag/README.md

                  CCCOM_APPEND_FLAGS = [ { 'CCFLAGS': [ '-ferror-limit=0' ] } ]
 	      ```

+	      `CCCOM_APPEND_FLAGS` has precedence over `CCCOM_REMOVE_FLAGS`, this way you can replace multiple
+	      occurrences of the same flag with a single one, by including it in both variables.

     - `CCCOM_REMOVE_FLAGS`
 	    - list with dictionaries of variable names and their content flags to be removed (filtered out)
 	      from the build environment of each source file, before the compile command is generated.
 This